Chapter 3: Automatic Differentiation

 If one value was used three times to produce the output, it is responsible for the error at all three of those locations.
 Therefore, we sum the out_grad along the axes that were stretched.

-Now that your dimensions match (e.g., both are 2D), you might still have a shape mismatch.
-Your input was (3, 1) but your gradient is (3, 10).
+Handling Stretching: Once dimensions match (e.g., both are 2D), you might still have a shape mismatch.
+If the input was (3, 1) but the gradient is (3, 10):

-- If the original matrix dimension was 1 , but the out_grad dimension > 1 , then stretching happened in that axis.
+- If the original dimension was 1 but

-- Be careful when we sum, sometimes it does (3,) instead of (3,1).
-You may want to insert 1 incase.
+- Be careful: summing sometimes gives (3,) instead of (3, 1).
+You may need to insert a 1 to restore the shape.

 class BroadcastTo(Function):